 Accurate record-keeping and shareable information to meet reporting mandates and transparency goals is vital for public safety agencies across the country.
 Unfortunately, many U.S. agencies are realizing their current record management systems (RMS) don’t provide the tools or flexibility they require.
-Here are five questions to ask while exploring a new RMS solution:
+Here are five questions to consider when upgrading your public safety agency’s RMS:

 1. What type of records should my RMS track?